A method to derive material-specific spin-bath model descriptions of materials displaying prevalent spin physics: Examples

 We find that three orbitals $\phi_i$ of the original basis already have smaller local parities $\langle P_i \rangle_0 \leq -5.53\times 10^{-1}$.
 The spin-like orbitals $\phi_q$ of the optimized basis feature significant contributions by these initial basis orbitals $i=\lbrace 4, 6, 7\rbrace$.
 The orbitals $\phi_q$ read

-where $\dots$ denotes minor contributions from other basis orbitals $\phi_i$.
+where $\dots$ denotes minor contributions from the other basis orbitals $\phi_i$.

 We have performed a first numerical diagonalization computation of the $n=20$ lowest energy eigenstates of the effective Hamiltonian $\mathcal{P}_0 H \mathcal{P}_0$, which acts exclusively on the subspace of the Hilbert space characterized by $n_i \equiv 1$, for $i\in \lbrace 4, 6, 7\rbrace$.
 In the calculation we have fixed $N_{\mathrm{electrons}}=9$ and $\sum_i \sigma^z_i = 3$.
 Subsequently, the Hamiltonian $H$ was transformed to the parity-optimized orbital basis and a second numerical diagonalization with the same constraints for electron number and total spin $\sigma^z$ was performed.
-For each of the $n=20$ lowest energy eigenstates of the Hamiltonian $H$ we have computed the local parity $\langle P_{q\in\mathcal{S}}\rangle_n$ of the spin-like orbitals $\phi_{q\in\mathcal{S}}$, where $\mathcal{S}=\lbrace 0,1,2\rbrace$.
+For each of the $n=20$ lowest energy eigenstates of the Hamiltonian $H$ we have computed the local parity $\langle P_{q\in\mathcal{S}}\rangle_n$ of the orbitals initially identified as spin-like $\phi_{q\in\mathcal{S}}$, where $\mathcal{S}=\lbrace 0,1,2\rbrace$.
 We have projected the Hamiltonian $H$ in the parity-optimized basis to the subspace of the Hilbert space where the number of electrons in the spin-like orbitals $\phi_{q\in\mathcal{S}}$ is fixed $n_{q\in \mathcal{S}} \equiv 1$.
-Using the same numerical diagonalization method we have computed the $n=20$ lowest energy eigenstates of this Hamiltonian $\mathcal{P} H \mathcal{P}$.
-For the Schrieffer-Wolff transformation we have introduced a cutoff $c= 10^{-3}\,\mathrm{Hartree}$ for the constituent terms of the Hamiltonian.
-Hamiltonian terms of coupling constant $\vert h\vert$ smaller than the cutoff have been neglected in the calculation of the transformed Hamiltonian $\tilde{H}$ to limit the memory usage of the computation so as to have it run on a regular notebook.
-The singular value decomposition in our Schrieffer-Wolff transformation approach was performed using a Krylov subspace method with a maximum dimension of the subspace $\mathrm{dim}(\mathcal{K})=500$.
+Using the same numerical diagonalization method we have computed the $n=20$ lowest energy eigenstates of this projected Hamiltonian $\mathcal{P} H \mathcal{P}$.
+For the Schrieffer-Wolff transformation we have introduced a cutoff $c= 10^{-5}\,\mathrm{Hartree}$ for the constituent terms of the Hamiltonian.
+Hamiltonian terms of coupling constant $\vert h\vert$ smaller than the cutoff have been neglected in the calculation of the transformed Hamiltonian $\tilde{H}$ to limit the memory consumption of the computation.
+The singular value decomposition in our Schrieffer-Wolff transformation approach was performed using a Krylov subspace method with a maximum dimension of the subspace $\mathrm{dim}(\mathcal{K})=4000$.
 The size of the vector spaces $\mathcal{V}$ depends on the choice of the cutoff.
-For chromium bromide we determine $\mathrm{dim}(\mathcal{V}_0)(c) = 4852$ for the initial vector space and $\mathrm{dim}(\mathcal{V}_1)(c)=1.5\times 10^{6}$ for the target vector space.
-The transformed Hamiltonian
+For chromium bromide we determine $\mathrm{dim}(\mathcal{V}_0)(c) = 8760$ for the initial vector space and $\mathrm{dim}(\mathcal{V}_1)(c)=3.6\times 10^{6}$ for the target vector space.
+The prevalent interaction terms in the transformed Hamiltonian read